-ONEXYS is a program of approximately 45 students and is run by an interdepartmental team of Yale students, faculty and staff.
+ONEXYS is run by an interdepartmental team of Yale students, faculty and staff.
 In addition to forming relationships with lead professor Jim Rolf and his team of coaches, ONEXYS students will also have the opportunity to develop close relationships with one another throughout the program—a community that will continue to provide support as they enter their first year at Yale.

 Check out the bios of former coaches!

 Alexandra Smith Alexandra Smith is a Junior in JE, from Cranston, Rhode Island, Molecular Biochemistry and Biophysics - Pre Med at Yale.
 Why Ally is excited to be your coach!: I would love to help the pre-frosh get adjusted and prepared for their wonderful year at Yale in the fall.
 My freshman year turned out to be one of the most fun, fulfilling, and joyous in my entire life.
 But when I arrived at Yale, I couldn’t have been more afraid of not finding good friends, intimidated by the level of talent present, and unsure of what this year would bring.
 I would love to help ease pre-frosh into their first year in college, and to help them get ready for a year at my beloved Yale..